 Richmond / Wayne County, Indiana offers many outdoor recreation activities.
 By paddle, pedal, foot or golf cart, you're going to have ample opportunity for things to do in Richmond / Wayne County Indiana.

-Cycling and Fitness Warehouse, on S. 3rd in Richmond, across from the Cardinal Greenway, rents bikes.
-Rates range from $10 for same day to $35 for weekly.
+Cycling and Fitness Warehouse, on S. 3rd in Richmond, across from the Cardinal Greenway, rents free bikes.
 They also rent helmets and locks.
-25 bikes are available and are rented on a 1st come 1st served basis.
-Prepaid reservations are available.
-Rates are subject to change.
+Bikes are available on a 1st come 1st served basis.

 You can launch your own fishing boat there for only $6/day or you can buy a yearly launch permit for $46/IN state resident, $56/out of state resident.
 The Middlefork Reservoir is a "NO WAVE, NO WAKE" area.
 Rental options are currently unavailable.